ballerina-platform/module-ballerinax-hubspot.marketing.transactional/README.md

 ## Quickstart

-To use the `HubSpot Transactional emails` connector in your Ballerina application, update the `.bal` file as follows:
+To use the `HubSpot Transactional Emails` connector in your Ballerina application, update the `.bal` file as follows:

 ### Step 1: Import the module